eaydingol/libta/README.md

 The install script takes care of this, but in case of building from source, run genbinding.py

 ### Install libta:
-Build and install libutap, than simply run:
+Build and install libutap, then simply run:

 	pip install .